yuri-schmaltz/Wan2GP/README.md

 - LTX IC-Lora support: these are special Loras that consumes a conditional image or video Beside the pose, depth and canny IC-Loras transparently loaded there is the *detailer* (https://huggingface.co/Lightricks/LTX-Video-ICLoRA-detailer-13b-0.9.8) which is basically an upsampler.
 Add the *detailer* as a Lora and use LTX Raw Format as control net choice to use it.

-And Also:
+- Matanyone is now also for the GPU Poor as its VRAM requirements have been divided by 2!
+(7.12 shadow update)

-- easier way to select video resolution
+- Easier way to select video resolution
-- started to optimize Matanyone to reduce VRAM requirements

 ### July 15 2025: WanGP v7.0 is an AI Powered Photoshop